deneuv34/github-orgs-api/README.md

 How to run this project is simple you only just need have prerequisites tools to run the project with only `node index.js`.

+### API Documentation

+It's included as Postman file on the root of project named `github-org.postman_collection.json`.
+You can import the file on your Postman / Insomnia client directly;

 ### Prerequisites

 - PostgreSQL